-- The virtualization technology built into AMD's 64-bit processors is called "AMD-V" (originally referred to with the "Pacifica" codename).
+• The virtualization technology built into AMD's 64-bit processors is called "AMD-V" (originally referred to with the "Pacifica" codename).

 In addition, starting with the Barcelona (K10) architecture, AMD's processors have been supporting nested page tables, which can accelerate hardware virtualization significantly.
-VirtualBox added support for AMD's nested paging with version 2.0. - Intel has named its hardware virtualization VT-x (it was originally called "Vanderpool").
-Support for nested page tables, called "Extended Page Tables" (EPT) by Intel, will be shipped with the new Nehalem processors and will be supported by VirtualBox in a future release.
+VirtualBox added support for AMD's nested paging with version 2.0.

+• Intel has named its hardware virtualization VT-x (it was originally called "Vanderpool").

+Intel will ship support for nested page tables, then called "Extended Page Tables" (EPT), with their new Nehalem processors.